-You probably could have guessed that virtual escape rooms are different than in-person rooms, but one thing is certain — they’re just as fun!
-Before you book your next (or first!) online game, check out our list of tips and tricks to help you win any virtual escape room.
+You could have probably guessed that virtual escape rooms are different from in-person rooms, but one thing is for certain — they’re just as fun!
+Before you book your next (or first!) online game, check out our list of tips and tricks to help you beat any virtual escape room.

 1. Communication is key.

-2. Always have your Game Guide search the room first thing.
+2. Have your Game Guide search the room first thing.

 4. Have Zoom downloaded ahead of time.

-Your virtual escape room will be accessible through Zoom, a video-conferencing system that you can download for free here.
+Your virtual escape room will be accessible through Zoom.
 Twelve hours before your game time, you’ll receive an email with the meeting ID and passcode to enter.
 You’ll want to download Zoom on your computer at least 30 minutes ahead of time so you’re ready to go.
 Have your teammates download the app as well, and make sure to share the meeting ID and passcode with them so they can log in on time.

 6. If possible, use a computer or laptop.